zhaoxin-chang/zhaoxin-chang.github.io/_pages/about.md

 News
 ======

+- **Oct 2025** I'm very honored to be awarded as a runner-up of Gaetano Borriello Outstanding Student Award at UbiComp 2025
 - **Sep 2025** One paper conditionally accepted at ACM/IEEE Sensys 2026
 - **Aug 2025** Our paper won the Best Paper Award at AIoTSys 2025
 - **Aug 2025** Serve on the TPC for IEEE ICPADS 2025